-Joanne McLaughlin Toran, MPA, is a public administrator by profession and the retired Associate Director of the Mt.
-Sinai Pediatric School Based Health Center and faculty member in the Division of General Pediatrics at the Mount Sinai Hospital in New York City.
-She had administrative oversight of four school-Based health centers, which provided comprehensive medical services for approximately 4,000 children.
+Joanne McLaughlin Toran is a public administrator.
+Prior to her retirement, she served as Associate Director of the Mt.
+Sinai Pediatric School Based Health Center, and as a faculty member in the Division of General Pediatrics at Mount Sinai Hospital.
+She oversaw four school-based health centers, which provided comprehensive medical services to approximately 4,000 children.

-From 1994–2000 she was the Coordinator for Community Affairs and Capital Development and Administrative Manager for Harlem Health Promotion Center at Columbia University.
-Prior to that time she was the Projects Administrator for the Biosocial Treatment Research Division at the New York State Psychiatric Institute, Columbia University where she had primary administrative oversight for all research projects within the division.
-Her responsibilities included budget planning and implementation , management of approximately 100 central and field staff and the coordination and writing of project administrative reports to internal and external funding agencies.
-She is a New York City native and has been committed to community service for the last four decades.
-Majoring in Psychology, she received her undergraduate degree from State University of New York, Empire State College and her graduate degree in Public administration from the Wagner School of New York University.
-She was the recipient of a NAAWLI (National African American Women’s Leadership Institute) Fellowship in 2003.
+From 1994–2000, Ms. Toran served as the Administrative Manager and the Coordinator for Community Affairs and Capital Development for Harlem Health Promotion Center at Columbia University.
+She previously served as the Projects Administrator for the Biosocial Treatment Research Division at the New York State Psychiatric Institute at Columbia University, in which role she oversaw all research projects within the division.
+Her responsibilities included budget planning and implementation, management of one hundred central and field staff, and the coordination and writing of project administrative reports to internal and external funding agencies.